polygamma/aurman/README.md

 #### Answer
 Please check, if the problem arises, because `aurman` assumes `.so` dependencies to be unfulfilled.
 *E.g.* `libavcodec.so=57-64` which requires a specific version of the mentioned `.so`.
-This may be the case because the AUR package only lists `libavcodec.so` as being provided without specifying the version.
+This may be the case because a providing AUR package only lists `libavcodec.so` as being provided without specifying the version.
 Hence `aurman` cannot be sure if the version will match, since this can only be known after building the package, thus assuming that the dependency is not fulfilled.
-Users may change this behavior by yielding `--optimistic_versioning` via the command line.
+You may change this behavior by yielding `--optimistic_versioning` via the commandline.
 Now, `aurman` assumes the dependency will be fulfilled.
-However, users should make sure that the version is going to be the needed one, otherwise the behavior of installing the packages will be undefined.
+However, you should make sure that the version is going to be the needed one, otherwise the behavior of installing the packages will be undefined.

 This behavior may also occur when there are no `.so` dependencies involved.
-Check if the dependencies are fulfilled.
+Check if the dependencies are *really* fulfilled.
-If they are not fulfilled, because users forced installations of packages with `pacman -d`, this behavior is wanted.
+If they are not, because you forced installations of packages with `pacman -d`, this behavior is explicitly wanted.
-It warns users about broken package dependencies in their systems.
+It warns you about broken package dependencies in the system.
-To remove this output of `aurman` users have to fulfill the dependencies.
+To remove this output of `aurman` you will have to fulfill the dependencies.

 > **Notice**: `aurman` will **never** remove packages on its own. `aurman` just **predicts** what will happen.